Tom and Jerry: Cowboy Up!

 Tom and Jerry: Cowboy Up! is a 2022 American animated direct-to-video Western comedy film starring Tom and Jerry, produced by Warner Bros.
 Animation.
 It is the first Tom and Jerry direct-to-video animated film in five years since 2017's Tom and Jerry: Willy Wonka and the Chocolate Factory, and a continuation of the film series.
-It is also the first Tom and Jerry direct-to-video animated film to feature the animation services by Renegade Animation, the studio that animated The Tom and Jerry Show (2014–21) and Tom and Jerry in New York.
+It is also the first Tom and Jerry direct-to-video animated film to feature the animation services of Renegade Animation, the studio that animated The Tom and Jerry Show (2014–21) and Tom and Jerry in New York (2021), and Slap Happy Cartoons in Canada.
 It was released to DVD and digital in the United States and Canada on January 25, 2022.

+An animated Christmas film called Tom and Jerry: Snowman's Land was released later that year in November 2022.

 Plot

-In 1882, American Old West.
-On the outskirts of a typical Old Western town, an elderly prairie dog is narrating a story.
+In 1882, in the outskirts of a typical Old Western town, an elderly prairie dog is narrating a story.
 He is disturbed by a slovenly and obese man named Clem, who admits to hating prairie dogs and attempts to harass the spotted one, without success.
 One of the attempts results in Clem getting kicked by a horse, which causes him to land on a cactus.
 When Clem gets stuck into a hole, prairie dogs loot him and take his possessions into their town, then they hold a party.

 Shortly afterwards, a landscape of a ranch is shown.
 Longhorn-breed cows are grazing until a red bird damages the corral fence, setting the cattle free.
 Jerry Mouse and his nephews, Tuffy, Scruffy, and Duffy, are sleeping inside leather knife scabbards, prepared with wool.
 Jerry wakes up first and notices a cow's eye peeking through the mousehole.
 He forcibly shuts the eye, walks outdoors and mounts himself on the cow, which dared to disturb him.
 Using his mount as a bulldozer, Jerry rounds up the bovine back to their corral.
 At the same time, Bumpy and a grayish she-cat walks by.
 When the old man complains about the corral being damaged by the cattle, Jerry yells in fear and runs away, but the she-cat grabs him.
 It turns out to be a play, as Jerry and the cat cuddle each other.
 The old man returns to the house for breakfast, where the female owner of the ranch is making the meals for Bumpy and the animals.
 Jerry's nephews are shown to have an exceptional appetite, as they break the wall and take over most of the egg-and-bacon muffins Betty has cooked.
 Despite very little is left to eat for non-mice, nobody complains.
 Even Betty isn't upset that Jerry's nephews jump into her coffee mug.